immersive-web/webxr-test-api/explainer.md

   Promise<void> reconnect();

-  // Start a selection for the current frame with the given button index Promise<void> startSelection();
+  // Start a selection for the current frame with the given button index void startSelection();

-  // End selection for the current frame with the given button index Promise<void> endSelection();
+  // End selection for the current frame with the given button index void endSelection();
 };
 ```

 These initialization object and control interfaces do not represent a complete set of WebXR functionality,
 and are expected to be expanded on as the WebXR spec grows.